 Geico Billed Amount Class Action and What it Means to You

 We here at LaBovick Law Group would like to report another victory for Medical Providers in the great State of Florida!
 The Fifth District Court of Appeals recently ruled on a crucial issue impacting all Medical Providers billing Florida Personal Injury Protection policies and their respective insurers.
 The issue concerns the application of the Personal Injury Protection Deductible.
 The Court ruled in favor of the Plaintiff’s interpretation that the deductible should be applied to the total amount billed by the Medical Provider.
-This landmark decision is a call for all Medical Providers to send your files to LaBovick LaBovick and Diaz Law Group’s PIP team for demand and eventual filing to ensure maximum reimbursement.
+This landmark decision is a call for all Medical Providers to send their files to LaBovick LaBovick and Diaz Law Group’s PIP team for demand and eventual filing to ensure maximum reimbursement.
 That’s right, we ensure every penny is paid!

 SEND US ANY FILE in which the patient’s deductible was applied to the bill.
 The PIP insurer most likely APPLIED THE DEDUCTIBLE INCORRECTLY!
 If you would like us to submit your Deductible PIP Suits/Files/Bills, please contact Liliana Davidson, Business Development and Client Relations Manager at (561) 625-8323.
 We are here to help.

 The 4th District Court of Appeals is hearing a case involving the identical deductible issue in January of 2018.
 If the 4th DCA agrees with the 5th DCA the issue is resolved in your favor.
 If the 4th disagrees with the 5th, the Supreme Court of Florida will most likely have the last say in this matter.

 Regardless, prepare in advance and get ahead of the pack!

 PIP insurers have incorrectly paid your bills since 2013.
 HOW?
 They have applied the deductible to the percentage limitations prior to calculating the amount due and owing.
 For example: